-Male infertility basically refers to a man’s inability to cause pregnancy in a fertile woman partner.
-Since centuries, due to lack of awareness in society, a female would always be held responsible for not having a child in the family.
-But gradually as masses got literate and educated, they became aware of the male fertility issues, which accounts for 40–50% of infertility in the couples.
+Male infertility refers to a man’s inability to cause pregnancy in a fertile woman partner.
+For centuries, due to lack of awareness in society, a female would always be held responsible for not having a child in the family.
+But gradually as masses got literate and educated, they became aware of the male fertility issues, which accounts for 40–50% of infertility in couples.

 Male Infertility Causes